Back to Podcast Guides

 Test aliveness with small experiments before making dramatic claims

-Paul repeatedly brings people back to experiments.
-When someone says “I would love to do X, but you can’t really do that,” his response is not to argue them into a leap.
-It is to ask why — and then reduce the fantasy to a concrete test.
-You do not need to “write the book.”
-You can write one journal entry and see how it feels the next day.7
+Paul keeps bringing people back to experiments.
+When someone says "I would love to do X, but you can't really do that," his response is not to argue them into a leap.
+He asks why, then reduces the fantasy to a concrete test.
+You do not need to "write the book."
+You can write one journal entry and see how it feels the next day.

 That is the practical heart of the pathless path: do the thing, not the identity.

-If you think you want to be a writer, write.
-If you think you want to coach, help someone now.
+If you think you want to be a writer, write something today.
+If you think you want to coach, help someone this week.
 If you think you want to be a lawyer, investigate the actual daily work: documents, deadlines, client pressure, being on call.
-If you think you want freedom, test what you actually do with an unstructured afternoon.8
+If you think you want freedom, track what you actually do with an unstructured afternoon.

 A useful experiment template: